joelparkerhenderson/wordbooks/pages/business-intelligence/index.md

 * Human resources: Track employee performance, analyze workforce demographics, and identify areas for improvement.
 Optimize staffing, improve training and development programs, and increase employee engagement.

 BI tools come in many different forms, from simple dashboards and reports to more complex predictive analytics models.
-They may also include artificial intelligence and machine learning capabilities that enable businesses to automate data analysis and identify insights more quickly.
+They may include AI/ML and automatic data analysis and identify insights more quickly.